 We’ve built the first (and largest) peer-to-peer marketplace for crypto assets, which include collectibles, gaming items, and other assets backed by a blockchain.
-We're operating in a brand-new market but growing rapidly: we had $1.8M in trading volume last month, over 4 million assets listed on our marketplace, 200+ apps using our platform, and power the crypto asset integration for Coinbase Wallet and Opera.
+We're operating in a brand-new market but growing rapidly: with over 12 million assets listed on our marketplace, 200+ apps using our platform, and power the crypto asset integration for Coinbase Wallet and Opera.

 Our team has backgrounds from Stanford, Palantir, Pinterest, and Google, and is funded by YCombinator, Founders Fund, Coinbase Ventures, 1Confirmation, and Blockchain Capital.